TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-about.md

   <figcaption style="font-size: 12px; padding-top: 10px; padding-bottom: 15px; padding-left: 75px; padding-right: 75px; color:#00766e"><strong>Figure 6:</strong> A demonstration of RLS testing in Tabular Editor using impersonation.
 Shown is testing with (A) Data Preview, (B) DAX Queries and (C) Pivot Grid.</figcaption>
 </figure>

+> [!IMPORTANT]
+> Testing Data Security with Impersonation using Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.
+TE3 Desktop Licenses cannot benefit from this feature.
+This is because roles are assigned in the Power BI Service.

 ---